koush/docs.scrypted.app/scrypted-nvr/policies/fulfillment.md

 The Scrypted NVR subscription can be managed at the [billing portal](https://billing.scrypted.app).
 This includes adding or removing licenses from an account, or cancelling the subscription.

-Additional Billing questions can be directed to [billing@scrypted.app](mailto:billing@scrypted.app) or raised in the [Scrypted Discord](https://discord.gg/DcFzmBHYGq) to the server administrator.
+Additional billing questions (such as lost email access) can be directed to [billing@scrypted.app](mailto:billing@scrypted.app) or raised in the [Scrypted Discord](https://discord.gg/DcFzmBHYGq) to the server administrator.

 ## Support